Evacuations ordered for Decker Fire burning near Salida

 - Mountain Vista Village Trailer Park (formerly Paradise Acres).

-- Fawn Ridge Estates between Fawn Ridge and County Road 110, south of CR 111.
+- Fawn Ridge Estates between Fawn Ridge and County Road 110, south of County Road 111.
+This includes Methodist Mountain Estates, Boot Hill, Pinon Ridge Estates, Fawn Ridge Subdivision and Mountain Vista Village.

-The sheriff’s office is asking people to evacuate to the Chaffee County Fairgrounds.
-Large animals can also be evacuated to the fairgrounds.
-Evacuees do not need to stay at the fairgrounds, but should check in there.
+- NEW WEDNESDAY AFTERNOON: County Road 104 East to County Road 101, including County Road 101 and Fremont County Road 49 (Bear Creek), and County Road 104 South of Hwy 50.

+The sheriff’s office is asking people to the Methodist Church on E 4th in Salida.
+The Fairgrounds has now turned all operations over to them to assist citizens that have been evacuated.

 >> Follow the Chaffee County Sheriff’s Office on Facebook for the latest evacuation updates.